Alectryon excelsus

-Alectryon excelsus, commonly known as tītoki, is a shiny-leaved tree native to New Zealand.
+Alectryon excelsus, commonly known as tītoki, or sometimes New Zealand oak, is a shiny-leaved tree native to New Zealand.
 It is in the family Sapindaceae.
 It lives in coastal and lowland forests throughout most of the North Island and from Banks Peninsula to central Westland in the South Island.

-Pākehā initially called it New Zealand oak, but as with many New Zealand native trees, the Māori name is now more common.

 Description

 Alectryon excelsus is a sub-canopy tree growing to 9 m in height.
 It has a twisting trunk with smooth dark bark, spreading branches and pinnate leaves.
 Adult leaflets do not have marginal teeth or usually have very few, blunt and shallow marginal teeth and usually leaflet margins are downturned, whereas, in juvenile leaflets have leaflets with strong teeth and flat along the edges.
 The length of this tree leaf are around 10–30 cm.
 This tree has pale grey to almost black skin with a smooth skin texture and has a stem diameter that reaches 50 cm or more.

 Alectryon excelsus produces small purple flowers in spring and the seeds take up to a year to mature.
-The female flower has a small anther (‘without pollen’) and a short stemmed sari, whereas, the male flower has a long dangling stamen around the vestigial ovary.
+The female flower has a small anther ('without pollen') and a short stemmed sari, whereas, the male flower has a long dangling stamen around the vestigial ovary.
 The colourful seed is initially contained in a hairy woody capsule which splits revealing bright red and black unpalatable fruit (the black portion being the seed).

+Taxonomy

+The species was first described by Joseph Gaertner in 1788 in the work De Fructibus et Seminibus Plantarum, using the name Alectryon excelsum.
+Gaertner named the species the type species of the genus Alectryon.

+There are two subspecies of Alectryon excelsus: Alectryon excelsus subsp. excelsus, the variety found widely across New Zealand, and Alectryon excelsus subsp. grandis, found exclusively on the Three Kings Islands.
+This subspecies was first described in 1892 by Thomas Cheeseman, who raised the subspecies to species level in 1891, calling it Alectryon grandis.
+The taxon's status as a subspecies was restored in 1999.

+Etymology

+The Māori language name tītoki originates from the Polynesian word taputoki, which refers to trees in Sapindaceae (the soapberry family) in Tongan and Samoan, and the laurel family in Niuean.
+The element toki refers to the Polynesian word for adzes.
+The species epithet excelsus means tall or grand, and names used by European settlers included New Zealand ash and New Zealand oak.